TheOdinProject/curriculum/javascript/testing/battleship-project.md

    5. Create conditions so that the game ends once one players ships have all been sunk.
 This function is appropriate for the Game module.
 5. Finish it up
    1. There are several options available for letting users place their ships.
 You can let them type coordinates for each ship, or investigate implementing drag and drop.
-   2. You can polish the Intelligence of the computer player by having it try adjacent slots after getting a 'hit'.
+   2. You can polish the intelligence of the computer player by having it try adjacent slots after getting a 'hit'.
    3. Optionally, create a 2 player option that lets users take turns by passing the device back and forth.
 If you're going to go this route, make sure the game is playable on a mobile screen and implement a 'pass device' screen so that players don't see each others boards!
 </div>